Professor of Mathematics and Computer Science

 on faculty since 2005

-Sir Winston Churchill could have been describing associate professor of mathematics Mandi Maxwell when he referred to the former country of Russia in a 1939 radio speech as “…a riddle wrapped in a mystery inside an enigma.”
+Sir Winston Churchill could have been describing associate professor of mathematics and computer science Mandi Maxwell when he referred to the former country of Russia in a 1939 radio speech as “…a riddle wrapped in a mystery inside an enigma.”

 Maxwell has combined successfully her diverse interests in mathematics, teaching, sports, and international missions work through her current position on Trinity’s faculty, which she joined in 2005.
 A graduate of Taylor University, she earned her bachelor’s of science in mathematics/systems in 1996, followed quickly by a master’s of science in mathematics with an emphasis in operations research from Miami University in 1998.